vfile/vfile-reporter-json/readme.md

 Given as `space` to [`JSON.stringify()`][json-stringify] (`boolean`, `number`, or `string`, default: `0`).
 When `true`, defaults to `2`.

+## Contribute

+See [`contribute.md` in `vfile/vfile`][contribute] for ways to get started.

+This organisation has a [Code of Conduct][coc].
+By interacting with this repository, organisation, or community you agree to abide by its terms.

 ## License

 [MIT][license] © [Titus Wormer][author]